Delayed onset and directionality of x-ray-induced atomic displacements observed on subatomic length scales

 Even though the nominal duration of the x-ray pulses at most XFEL facilities (30 fs or longer \cite{Bostedt2016, Kang2017, Prat2020, Decking2020}) is longer than the predicted onset time of atomic disordering, structures of macromolecules were successfully determined in serial femtosecond crystallography (SFX) experiments \cite{Chapman2011, Boutet2012}.
 These successes are attributed to the self-terminating diffraction mechanism \cite{Barty2012}; x-ray-induced atomic disordering reduces the diffraction intensity, and the effective x-ray pulse duration becomes shorter than the original pulse duration.
 Theoretical simulations \cite{Jurek2009, Hau-Riege2015} and experiments \cite{Nass2015,Nass2020}, however, suggested that the atomic displacements are rather correlated than random, which may cause artifacts in the determined structures \cite{Lomb2011} because the diffraction intensity reflects the time-averaged structure over the effective pulse duration.

 Detailed understanding of the mechanism for x-ray-induced atomic displacements is of great importance not only for confirming the validity of current SFX experiments, but for future realization of high-resolution structure analysis with intense XFEL pulses, such as visualizing charge-density distribution and chemical properties in matter at subatomic resolution ($\sim$0.01 \AA) \cite{Coppens1997}.
 A few pioneering groups attempted to follow x-ray-induced transient structural changes in various homoatomic materials (diamond \cite{Inoue2016, Inoue2021}, silicon \cite {Pardini2018,Hartley2021}, bismuth \cite{Makita2019}, and xenon clusters \cite{Ferguson2016}) and in protein crystals \cite{Nass2020} by using x-ray pump x-ray probe techniques.
-However, the initial disordering processes in these samples except for diamond \cite{Inoue2016, Inoue2021} have not been fully revealed due to the insufficient spatiotemporal resolution.
+However, the initial disordering processes in these samples except for diamond \cite{Inoue2016, Inoue2021} have not been fully revealed due to the insufficient temporal resolution.